hanabi/hanabi.github.io/Reference.md

 In general, we want all of our strategies to flow from some basic principles.
 That way, new players can just learn the first principles, and then use logic and reasoning to find out the resulting strategy that their teammate is intending.
 However, there are a few wrinkles with this:

-1) Some of our strategies are arbitrary and do not flow from the first principles, such as the *[3 Bluff](#the-3-bluff)*.
+1) Some of our strategies are arbitrary and do not flow from the first principles.
 So take the phrase "First Principles" with a grain of salt.
 2) Since the principles are a little abstract, they are more useful as a reference than as an actual guide on how to play Hanabi with our group - this is what the [introductory document](https://github.com/Zamiell/hanabi-conventions/blob/master/Beginner.md) is for.

 <br />